hykilpikonna/AquaDX/README.md

 # Aqua Server
-Multipurpose game server powered by Spring Boot.
+Multipurpose game server powered by Spring Boot, for ALL.Net based games

+This is a forked maintaining attempt of the [original Aqua server](https://dev.s-ul.net/NeumPhis/aqua)

-### Supported Game:
+### Supported Games
 * CHUNITHM New
 * CHUNITHM Paradise Lost (and below)
 * Maimai DX Universe (and below)